Vital Essentials frozen raw dog food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical raw dog food.

-Vital Essentials raw frozen dog food is a meat-based raw product using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+Vital Essentials is a meat-based raw frozen dog food using a generous amount of various species as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word